dterracino/essentials-vs/docs/index.md

 ##### With This Extension Installed

 * **Toolbar**
+    - click the *Restart* dropdown on the toolbar
-    - click the *Restart Visual Studio as Administrator* button on the toolbar
+    - select *Restart Visual Studio as Administrator*
     - ![Restart Visual Studio as Administrator (from toolbar)][restart-vs-admin-toolbar]
-* **Menu**
+* **Main Menu**
     - click on the *Yann's Essentials* menu
     - select *Restart Visual Studio as Administrator*
     - ![Restart Visual Studio as Administrator (from menu)][restart-vs-admin-menu]
-* **Code Window**
+* **Context Menu**
     - right-click in any code window
     - select *Yann's Essentials* in the context menu
     - select *Restart Visual Studio as Administrator*
     - ![Restart Visual Studio as Administrator (from code)][restart-vs-admin-code]

-Visual Studio restarts an elevated session and automatically re-opens the solution that you were previously working on.
+Visual Studio restarts an elevated session and automatically re-opens the project that you were working on.

 ---

 #### Edit Solution

-Open the solution file in an xml editor.
+Open a solution's *.sln* file in an xml editor.

 ##### Without This Extension Installed